arnab/deccanruby-dream/deccanrb-ruby-dream.md

 ^ And not only this you can match in any data structure, be it a ^ list/map/set or a mix of all that

-^ Think how clutter-free Rails options hash parsing would become.

-^ In fact this is so common

 ---